 In the essay which bears the same title as the book, Lewis makes some keen observations about modern people’s view of God and sin and Christian preaching.

 “The early Christian preachers could assume in their hearers, whether Jews, Metuentes or Pagans, a sense of guilt. . . .
 Thus the Christian message was in those days unmistakably the Evangelium, The Good News.
 It promised healing to those who knew they were sick.
 We have to convince our hearers of the unwelcome diagnosis before we can expect them to welcome the news of the remedy.”

 It seems to me that there needs to be a different starting place for Christian witness now, in this generation, than there did with those who shared the “good news” in earlier centuries.

 Bringing an ‘Unwelcome Diagnosis’

-What jumps out at me as most relevant is that last sentence: “We have to convince our hearers of the unwelcome diagnosis before we can expect them to welcome the news of the remedy.”
+Consider again that last sentence: “We have to convince our hearers of the unwelcome diagnosis before we can expect them to welcome the news of the remedy.”

 Lewis continues to say,

 In reality, God is the judge (albeit a kind and gracious judge) and we are the ones who will be judged (Hebrews 9:27, Isaiah 33:22, James 4:12).